psychok7/django-yadpt-starter/README.md

 `django-project-template-yadpt` is Yet Another Django Project Template skeleton for Django projects.

-The aim of this template is to provide There will be two template versions once it is finished, being one a minimal one and another one more complete one.
+While there is no shortage of Template Skeletons for Django projects, the aim of this one is to provide you, to the extent possible, with a fully automated setup using `Docker Containers` and a [Let's Encrypt](https://letsencrypt.org) SSL certificate for your site, all while adhering to recommended best practices.
+A few key features are:

+- `django-yadtp-starter` is a small utility that makes it trivial to setup you project;
+- Automatic generation and renewal of site's certificates;
+- Adheres to best practices;
-I am using `Docker` as well in the template, with a Production, Staging, and Local development version.
+- Provides 3 distinct environments: Production, Staging, and Local development version

+Once finished there should be 2 templates: a **minimal** but functional template and a more complete template.

 ## Usage - The Short Version